Skip to main content

 Dr. Sophie Ricketts - Accreditation

 Why might a brow lift be considered?
-With age, sun exposure, and changes to skin and muscle, the position of the brow can alter over time.
+With age, sun exposure, and changes to skin and muscle, the position of the brow can change over time.
 This may contribute to the appearance of forehead lines or a lower brow position.
-Some people also notice changes above the eyelids that may relate to brow position.

 Brow Lift: Risks and Complications